 These high-capacity packs have a lot of comfortable padding, with more frame support to accommodate heavier and/or larger loads on your hips rather than sagging in on your shoulders.
 You can specify at checkout which of the two main models we have in this line that you might prefer.
 The Osprey Volt 75 has lots of space yet weighs under four pounds.
 Even though there is a ton of space, we suggest keeping the weight down under 50 pounds with this pack.
 If you need to carry a large and even heavier load, the Deuter Air Contact might be better - it weighs around 6 pounds, but that extra weight offers great support and bulletproof-like construction.
 Anything around 50 pounds is a lot for backpacking; for most solo packers, we suggest renting a medium-capacity pack for typical backpacking trips, unless you fall into one of the needs above.
 We also rent expedition packs when you literally need to take the kitchen sink.

 Most packs in this line have an adjustable shoulder harness, so the packs can be adjusted to most "torso lengths" unless you're really super tall or a child.
 What's a torso to a backpack?
 It's the length along your spine, starting at the top at your C7 vertebrae - that bone at the base of your neck that sticks out when you bend your head forward.
 Measure down your spine to a point on your lower back even with those hip bones that stick out and support your spare tire - the iliac crest is what that's called.
 It's tricky to measure yourself, so get a friend with a measuring tape to help you figure it out.
 For a picture/diagram of how to measure your torso, see here.
 As long as you're between 15 - 21 inches (most adults are) these packs should fit fine.
+See more about fitting and loading this particular rental pack.

 We also have a few packs available that are designed for women, although nearly all packs are reasonably unisex in comfort, form and function.
 We have some that will fit kids as well - call for details.